Congo rebels quit Goma, saying it's "for peace"

 It has justified its interventions by arguing it was forced to act against hostile Rwandan Hutu fighters who had fled to Congo after the 1994 Rwandan genocide that saw 800,000 Tutsis and moderate Hutus killed by Hutu soldiers and militia.

-The M23 rebels said they took up arms over what they call the government’s failure to respect a March 23, 2009, peace deal that envisaged their integration into the Congolese army.
+The M23 rebels said they took up arms over what they call the government’s failure to respect a March 23, 2009, peace deal that envisaged their integration into the Rwandan army.

-They have since broadened the scope of their movement, which takes it name from the peace deal date, declaring their aim to “liberate” the entire Central African nation and oust Kabila.
+They have since broadened the scope of their movement, which takes its name from the peace deal date, declaring their aim to “liberate” the entire Central African nation and oust Kabila.

 Aid agencies say more than 5 million people have died from conflict, hunger or disease in Congo since 1998.

-Additional reporting by Elias Biryabarema in Kampala, Jonny Hogg in Kinshasa and Louis Charbonneau in New York; Writing by Pascal Fletcher; Editing by Andrew Roche and Peter Cooney
+Additional reporting by Elias Biryabarema in Kampala and Jonny Hogg in Kinshasa; Writing by Pascal Fletcher; Editing by Andrew Roche